 It is important to remember that the laws governing a teen's right to leave home varies from state to state.
 There are differences regarding:

 - Whether and how he can become emancipated

 - How to have a third-party guardian appointed

 Before initiating any proceedings, make sure you consult with a licensed attorney who has experience dealing with these issues.

 Seek Counseling Before Leaving

 The teen years are often filled with friction.
 However, leaving home is a drastic measure that, except for cases of child abuse, should be undertaken only as a last resort.
-If there are problems in your home, consider seeking professional help from a licensed counselor instead who can help try to mend the family relationship.
+If there are problems with teens in your home, consider seeking professional help from a licensed counselor instead who can help try to mend the family relationship.